 The national legislative measures or other formal procedures which prevent unauthorised disclosure of data that identify a person or economic entity either directly or indirectly include:

-The transmission format is conforming to international SDMX data and metadata exchange standards specified by the Commission (Eurostat).
+The transmission format complies with international SDMX standards for data and metadata exchange, as specified by Eurostat.

 8.1.
 Release calendar